 There’s a soothing predictability to Wallace Books that I’ve come to enjoy (dare I say, crave?) over the years.
 Opened by Julie Wallace in 1997, this beloved Portland bookstore has been serving locals for more than 25 years.

-Every nook and cranny is crowded with new and used books.
+Every nook and cranny is stuffed with new and used books.
 Imagine books spilling off the shelves, stacks of titles on the floor that tower over toddlers and corners filled with boxes devoted to popular authors.
 Wandering this popular bookstore in Portland is nothing short of a joy.

 The credit goes to Wallace, who wanted to merge her love of books with her love of people.
 Her warmth makes you feel like a regular and her knowledge will convince you to turn into one.
 She’s eager to share recommendations or point you in the right direction if you’re seeking a specific title.